 17. Enjoy cheap holiday entertainment

-With everything else to buy this time of year I cut out almost all entertainment spending in the months leading up to the holidays.
+With everything else to buy this time of the year, I cut out almost all entertainment spending in the months leading up to the holidays.

 Some ideas for free or inexpensive holiday entertainment for the family are: